Our Parish History

 In response to two Albanian hierarchs, Bishop +HIEROTHEOS Andon, a native of Charshova, Leskovik, and Bishop +KRISTOFOR Kissi, born in Berat in 1882, were sent to Albania to study the situation and prepare a report.
 Instead, Bishop +HIEROTHEOS, as patriarchal exarch, became entangled in the political maneuvers of the government and proceeded to ordain +THEOFAN Noli a bishop.
 The situation became convoluted when he named himself Bishop of Korçë and locum tenans of Gjirokastër, Bishop +KRISTOFOR to Berat and Bishop +THEOFAN to Durrës and Tirana.
 Following his six months as Prime Minister (June 17 to December 24, 1924), Bishop +THEOFAN departed Albania and severed his ties with the Church there.
 He never returned to Albania.
 Bishop +HIEROTHEOS became embroiled in contradictions with the ever changing government authorities and finally was asked to leave the country.
 He retired to Mount Athos and died in a Salonika hospital in 1956.

-At this point, the Church fell under the complete control of the government, which sought partisan candidates to lead the Church.
-Such a clergyman was Elbasan-born priest, Vissarion Juvani, who cooperated with the government to organize the church.
-After his ordination by the Russian Orthodox Synod in Exile, Bishop +VISSARION, together with Serbian Bishop +VICTOR, ordained bishops of +EUTHYMIUS and +AGATHANGEL, the latter having served as a priest in the United States.
-This group of bishops remained isolated and out of canonical communion with other Orthodox bishops.
+With Bishop +KRISTOFOR out of the way, the Church fell under the complete control of the government which sought partisan candidates such as Elbasan-born priest, Vissarion Juvani, who would organize along political lines and cooperate with the government.
+Father Vissarion was ordained to the episcopate for the Russian Orthodox Synod in Exile, becoming Bishop +VISSARION.
+Together with Serbian Bishop +VICTOR, he ordained bishops +EUTHYMIUS and +AGATHANGEL, the latter having served as a priest in the United States.
+However, this group of bishops remained isolated and out of canonical communion with other Orthodox bishops.
 Bishop +VISSARION, with the backing of the government, dismissed Bishop +VICTOR, who retired to Serbia.
 Bishop +EUTHYMIUS died, and Bishop +AGATHANGEL withdrew his support of Bishop +VISSARION, which prompted a church assembly and the government's call for his resignation.
 He left active ministry in 1936 and lived in retirement until his death in 1959.

 It fell to Bishop +KRISTOFOR to take up the mantle of leadership.
 Convincing the government of King Zog, Bishop +KRISTOFOR undertook the task of correcting the anomalous church situation by being reconciled to the Mother Church of Constantinople and, through the Ecumenical Patriarch, to establish canonical relations of mutual recognition with all the other Patriarchates and Autocephalous Churches of the Orthodox world.

-On April 12, 1937, the Holy and Sacred Synod issued the Tomos of autocephaly over the signatures of then-Ecumenical Patriarch +BENJAMIN and the eleven metropolitans comprising the Synod.
+On April 12, 1937, the Holy and Sacred Synod of Mother Church of Constantinople issued the Tomos of autocephaly over the signatures of then-Ecumenical Patriarch +BENJAMIN and the eleven metropolitans comprising the Sacred and Holy Synod of Constantinople.
 On the same day, the Synod elected and founded the canonical Holy Synod of the Church of Albania, consisting of: Archbishop +KRISTOFOR of Tirana, Durrës, and All Albania; Bishop +AGATHANGEL of Berat; Bishop of +EVLOGI of Korçë; and Bishop +PANDELIMON of Gjirokastër.

 The years of fascism and communism were thorny ones for the Church.
 Barely was there enough time to organize and stabilize church life when the upheavals of World War II and its aftermath gripped Albania.
 The government dictated the policies of the Church and handpicked its leaders.
 The period from 1949 onwards saw gross violations of common law, faith regulations, and practices.
 A string of bishops who were government appointees served, not the interests of the church, but the state.
 They compromised the Church to the point that, in 1967, all churches and religious centers were closed and religious freedom curtailed.
 The state described itself as atheist.

 In 1992, the open practice of religion was restored in Albania.
-Archbishop +ANASTASI, the patriarchal exarch, arrived and set about reorganizing and reinstituting the Church in accordance with the Tomos of 1937, which is the cornerstone of autocephaly today.
+Archbishop +ANASTASI, the patriarchal exarch, arrived and set about reorganizing and reinstituting the Church in accordance with the Tomos of 1937 issued by the Ecumenical Patriarch, which is the cornerstone of that Church's autocephaly today.
 The Holy Synod of the Church of Albania was created with the help of the Ecumenical Patriarchate in 1998, and statutes were adopted in 2006.
-After prudent negotiations with the government of the Republic of Albania, an agreement was reached in which the church is recognized as a legal entity.
+After prudent negotiations with the government of the Republic of Albania, an agreement was reached in which the Church is recognized as a legal entity.